Home Compare DCI vs G1A.DE

 Donaldson Company vs GEA Group Aktiengesellschaft: Which Stock Looks Stronger in 2026?

-GEA Aktiengesellschaft holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+GEA Aktiengesellschaft holds the cleaner structural position, with the lead spread across stability and growth.
 Donaldson Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — GEA Aktiengesellschaft holds the more constructive position.
 That puts structure and market broadly in agreement — GEA Aktiengesellschaft's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DCI: Russell 1000, G1A.DE: DAX 40).